ukcsra/awards/_indices/teams.markdown

 - changed something in their department to support LGBT people
 - changed the Civil Service more broadly
 - provided wider community outreach

+Teams don't have to demonstrate their impact against all criteria - just the ones relevant to their project.